tracymu/BEWDiful_Students/01_Setup/slides/slides_01.md

 ##Introductions

-Instructors choose your ice breaker
+Lets get to know one another!

+* who are you?
+* what is your development background?
+* what are you hoping to get out of this course?

 ---

 ##Course Administration
 ###Lets Get This Out Of The Way

-During this class we will learn command line, Git, Ruby and Rails, in that order.
+During this class we will learn how to use the command line, Git, Ruby and Rails, in that order.

 * To pass the course:
  * Complete 80% of all assigned homework
  * Complete final project

 ---

 ##Course Administration

 * What you will get from us
  *  In class labs
  *  Homework
  *  Slides / student handout to be viewed in GitHub
-	* 	Awesome instructor
+ *  Instructor with industry experience

 ---

 ##Web Development
+###How does the web work?
+###What is front-end web development?
-###What is Back-End Web Development?
+###What is back-end web development?

 ---